 Winston Churchill famously wrote, “democracy is the worst form of government except all the others that have been tried.”
 Scientists make mistakes, have egos, hang onto theories longer than they should, and otherwise show the same foibles as the rest of us.
 I rejected at least 100 studies for various reasons, including my belief that some were poor science.
 But scientists follow a process, the scientific method, and subject themselves to checks and balances the rest of us would find highly irritating, for a simple reason: they want the truth.

-I’ll take that over some consultant pushing his or her latest Big Idea, or popular but unproven practices, any day.
-And today, I have 600 reasons supporting me.
+I’ll take that over some consultant pushing their latest Big Idea, or popular but unproven practices, any day.

 You pull your coffee out of the microwave oven and settle down for a few moments with a book on persuasion from a psychologist.
 Into your smartphone goes an idea to try on your boss.
 Turning to your computer, you use the ergonomic mouse that has saved your aching thumb to drill through some e-mails, thankful the allergy pill you took has kicked in.